First-time homebuyers

 To request removal at 80%, you'll need to:

-Your servicer may require a new appraisal at your expense to confirm the value.
+Your servicer may require a new appraisal at your expense to confirm the value has not decreased.
 Which brings us to the most underused strategy for killing PMI early.

 6 Ways to Get Rid of PMI Faster